Complementarities in Sparse Two-Sided Interaction Models: Identification

-I adopt the classical notion of point identification from \cite{koopmans1949identification}, which requires that the model parameters be uniquely recoverable from the distribution of observables.
-In the BI framework, the observables are the collection $\{ y_{ij} \}_{(i,j) \in \mathcal O_{IJ}}$.
-Hence, for identification purposes, I can treat $\E[y_{ij}] = \theta_{ij}$ as known for each observed match.
+I adopt the notion of point identification in \citet{koopmans1949identification}, which requires the model parameters to be uniquely recoverable from the distribution of observables.
+In the BI framework, the observables are the collection $\{y_{ij}\}_{(i,j) \in \mathcal{O}_{IJ}}$.
+For identification purposes, I can therefore treat $\E[y_{ij}] = \theta_{ij}$ as known for each observed match.

 Formally, I study identification through the noiseless map